 Colorado weather: Cool, dreary weather settles in over Front Range

-Cattle graze along County Road 67J near “Kelly’s Korner” in the rural foothills of Larimer County, July 13, 2023.
+Cattle graze along County Road 67J near “Kelly’s Korner” in the rural foothills of Larimer County on a warm summer day, July 13, 2023.

 It’s beginning to feel more like autumn, as cool, cloudy weather lowers temperatures across the Front Range and the mountains.